Image: ESA - C.Carreau (SEMPDN9OY2F)

 DNSSEC, DANE

-Globally Distributed Content Delivery HW2 due; HW3 released
+Globally Distributed Content Delivery [20-Sep] HW2 due; HW3 released

 Cloud computing